Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Kenya.

 Anthony is the author of the Lonely Planet guide to Kenya.

 The Serengeti-Mara ecosystem is where 2.5 million wildebeest, zebras and gazelles follow the rains in search of new grass every year.
 They make their way from Serengeti National Park (in northern Tanzania) to the Masai Mara, and they usually cross into Kenya in July or August.
-Although the timing is never guaranteed, August and September are when you’re most likely to see the herds undertaking the famous crossing of the Mara River in Kenya.
+Although the timing is never guaranteed, August and September are when you’re most likely to see the herds undertaking the famous crossings of the Mara River in Kenya.
 They slowly head back into the Serengeti around October.

 Wildlife